Learning Clarinet With Low Vision

 Modeling embouchure and proper positioning

-In a different example, my friend was telling me a story about how they had been trying to teach another student with low vision, and how it had been challenging to model different concepts on clarinet.
+In a different example, my friend was teaching another student with low vision, and mentioned how it had been challenging to model different concepts on clarinet— they had no idea why their student was having trouble following their movements.
 I realized that I couldn’t see their black clarinet very well against their black outfit and asked if they had been wearing the same clothes when meeting with this other musician.
-Suddenly, this experience with the other musician made a lot more sense, and we started brainstorming solutions.
-My friend found that wearing a solid-colored apron when teaching clarinet to this student made a huge difference so they could see the clarinet more easily.
+My friend then realized that the student couldn’t see the clarinet against their black outfit or against the black walls of the lesson space, and we started brainstorming solutions.
+Our final solution involved wearing a solid-colored apron in a bright color when teaching clarinet to this student, which made a huge difference so they could see the clarinet more easily.

 Related links